Commonly Used Brand Name(s)Skelaxin

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-This medicine may cause some people to become dizzy, drowsy, or less alert than they are normally.
+This medicine may make you dizzy, drowsy, or less alert than you are normally.
 These effects may be increased if you take this medicine with food.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Check with your doctor before using this medicine with alcohol or other medicines that affect the central nervous system (CNS).
 The use of alcohol or other medicines that affect the CNS with metaxalone may worsen the side effects of this medicine, such as dizziness, poor concentration, drowsiness, unusual dreams, and trouble with sleeping.
 Some examples of medicines that affect the CNS are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicines, medicine for depression, medicine for anxiety, prescription pain medicine or narcotics, medicine for attention deficit and hyperactivity disorder, medicine for seizures or barbiturates, other muscle relaxants, or anesthetics, including some dental anesthetics.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.